prototypefund/nygma/README.md

-# NYGMA
+# NYGMA - network packet processing

 ... here be dragons -- prototype ahead ...

-project `nygma` is organized as a set of ( mostly ) header only cxx libraries and an example console application `ny`.
+project `nygma` is organized as a set of ( mostly ) header only `cxx` libraries as well as an example console application `ny`.

 instead of boring you to death the obligatory animated gif:

+## ny

-## ny ( basic command line demonstration tool for indexing and reassembling pcaps )
+basic command line demonstration tool for indexing and reassembling pcaps

 ```
 ```

+## libnygma

-## libnygma ( base functionality and dealing with network packets )
+base functionality and dealing with network packets

   - [x] rss hashing in software ( using toeplitz hashing )
   - [x] lightweight packet dissector
   - [x] lightweight dns dissector

+## libriot

+(r)apid (i)ndexing (o)f network (t)raffic ( or data thereof ).

-## libriot ( indexing and index compression using SIMD based integer compression )
+indexing, querying and index serializtion using SIMD based integer compression.

-Rapid Indexing of Network Traffic ( or data thereof ).

 features & current status: